jlapeyre/julia_project/README.md

   after installing packages.
 Instead the value `y` or `n` is used.

 * `JULIA_PROJECT_LOG_PATH` may be set to the path to the log file.

+* `JULIA_PROJECT_DEPOT` -- If set, then a private Julia depot will be created in a directory `depot` under the `mymodule` installation directory.
+The depot contains all downloaded registries, packages, precompiled packages, and many other data related to your julia installation.

 #### Location of julia executable